donavon/use-dark-mode/README.md

     }
     ```

-2. If you don't use global classes, you can specify a callback and take care of the implementation of switching to dark mode yourself.
+2. If you don't use global classes, you can specify an `onChange` handler and take care of the implementation of switching to dark mode yourself.

 ## Requirement ⚠️